sdcastillo/PA-R-Study-Manual/docs/05-linear-models.md

 # Introduction to Modeling

 About 40-50% of the exam grade is based on modeling.
+The goal is to be able to predict an unknown quantity.
+In actuarial applications, this tends to be claims that occur in the future, death or injury, accidents, policy lapse, hurricanes, or some other insurable event.

 ## Model Notation

 The number of observations will be denoted by $n$.
 When we refer to the size of a data set, we are referring to $n$.
 We use $p$ to refer the number of input variables used.
 The word "variables" is synonymous with "features".
 For example, in the `health_insurance` data, the variables are `age`, `sex`, `bmi`, `children`, `smoker` and `region`.
-These 7 variables mean that $p = 7$.
+These six variables mean that $p = 6$.
 The data is collected from 1,338 patients, which means that $n = 1,338$.

 Scalar numbers are denoted by ordinary variables (i.e., $x = 2$, $z = 4$), and vectors are denoted by bold-faced letters

 $$\mathbf{a} = \begin{pmatrix} a_1 \\ a_2 \\ a_3 \end{pmatrix}$$

 We use $\mathbf{y}$ to denote the target variable.
 This is the variable which we are trying to predict.
 This can be either a whole number, in which case we are performing *regression*, or a category, in which case we are performing *classification*.
-In the health insurance example, `y = charges`, which are the annual health care costs for a patient.
+In the health insurance example, `y = charges`, which are the annual health care costs for a patient, which is regression.

 Both $n$ and $p$ are important because they tell us what types of models are likely to work well, and which methods are likely to fail.
 For the PA exam, we will be dealing with small $n$ (<100,000) due to the limitations of the Prometric computers.
 We will use a small $p$ (< 20) in order to make the data sets easier to interpret.

 We organize these variables into matrices.
 Take an example with $p$ = 2 columns and 3 observations.
-The matrix is said to be $3 \times 2$ (read as "2-by-3") matrix.
+The matrix is said to be $3 \times 2$ (read as "3-by-2") matrix.

 $$
 \mathbf{X} = \begin{pmatrix}x_{11} & x_{21}\\